victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/README.md

 # Small Mutations to Improve Model Generalization
 Small mutations, such as random substitutions (e.g., A → G) and insertion/deletion of single nucleotides at random positions, introduce realistic variability.
 This improves the CNN’s generalization ability, allowing it to perform better on unseen biological sequences.

+## Potential Areas for Model Improvement (Exploration Phase)

+As part of early experimentation and optional exploration by team members, a few potential improvements have been considered for future iterations of the model.
+These ideas are **not finalized**, but may help inform model tuning discussions later in the project.

+- **Global MaxPooling Layers**: May help the CNN detect motifs regardless of their position in the sequence.
+- **Reduced Regularization**: Lower dropout or L2 penalty could preserve meaningful motif representations that are otherwise suppressed.
+- **Fixed-Position Motif Embedding**: Embedding motifs at a known sequence position during dataset generation may improve learnability.
+- **Filter Visualization**: Extracting convolutional filters to interpret what patterns the CNN is learning.
+- **Logistic Regression Baseline**: Comparing CNN performance to a baseline logistic regression model using k-mer frequency or TF-IDF features.
+- **Class Weighting Adjustments**: Exploring how weighting the loss function by class frequency might reduce class prediction bias.

+These improvements are **currently exploratory** and can be incorporated during model tuning stages if the group agrees they are beneficial.